qhuangak/5001_kaggle/README.md

 # 5001_kaggle
 5001 Kaggle project code

-This program is Python code.It is using CNN to predict the label 'time'.
+This program is Python code.
+It is using CNN to predict the label 'time'.

 Before run this code, you should import following lib: import pandas as pd